 Doreen is a relentless advocate for the environment.
-She is a Director for the Florida State Democratic Environmental Caucus and a Director of the Environmental Caucus of Sarasota County Democrats.
 As a graduate of Al Gore's Climate Reality Leadership Training Corps, she lectures about it to other groups.
-Doreen has an extremely varied background.
-To read more: CLICK HERE.
+Doreen was recently interviewed on WFLA.
+Click below to watch the segment.

 While we are all mortified by the pandemic, the racist police brutality and growing American fascism, as well being busy trying to get our great candidates elected, the US EPA has taken advantage of our distractions and has recently seriously rolled back water protections.
 This seriously affects FL’s fresh water supply.

 I interviewed Jenna Stevens, Environment Florida's State Director https://environmentflorida.org/ about our new environmental catastrophe.
 Jenna talks about these sneaky roll backs and current pending federal legislation, HR 6745, the Clean Water For All Act.

 This is my five minute local WWPR 1490 interview with Stevens on June 1.. https://archive.org/details/jenna-stevens-clean-water-for-all-act

 Jenna Stevens Clean Water For All Act : Dr. Doreen Dupont : Free Download, Borrow, and Streaming : Internet Archive

 I ask all our Environmental Activists to listen to this interview and to call your congressional representatives to ask for support for HR 6745.

 Letters to the editor would also be great.

 THE SEAS ARE RISING, EXPENSIVE REAL ESTATE IS AT RISK AND OUR LEADERS NEED TO STOP IGNORING THE THREAT!
 February 24, 2020.